Compressive Spectral Image Reconstruction using Deep Prior and Low-Rank Tensor Representation: Simulation and Results

 \subsubsection{Colored Coded Aperture}

 The real data for this second test was provided by~\cite{galvis2019shifting}.
 In particular, the main difference with the data of Section \ref{sec:binary_real_Data} is that the spatial modulation is a Colored CA, where each pixel can be seen as a filter with its spectral response, (further details regarding Colored CA can be found in \cite{arguello2014colored,galvis2019shifting}).
-The optical elements in this testbed implementation were the same used in the previous setup, where the DMD was used to emulate the Colored CA. The coding and the scene were implemented to have a spatial resolution of $256\times 256$ pixels and $L=8$ as the resolvable bands. \cite{galvis2019shifting} uses a hand-crafted method, which does not require training data and the GPSR algorithm was used as a recovery algorithm; therefore, the proposed method was compared with this method.
-Figure \ref{fig:CASSI_real_color}(Top) shows the RGB mapping of the recovered scene.
+The optical elements in this testbed implementation were the same used in the previous setup, where the DMD was used to emulate the Colored CA. The coding and the scene were implemented to have a spatial resolution of $256\times 256$ pixels and $L=8$ as the resolvable bands, where two shots were chosen.
+The work in \cite{galvis2019shifting} uses a hand-crafted method, which does not require training data, and the GPSR algorithm was used as a recovery algorithm; therefore, the proposed method was compared with this method, the DIP, and the PnP-ADMM methods.
+Figure \ref{fig:CASSI_real_color} (Top) shows the RGB mapping of the recovered scenes.
 There, it can be seen that the proposed method provides a cleaner version of the scene.
-Additionally, two spatial points were chosen to evaluate the spectral behavior.
-The normalized spectral response of the proposed method and the GPSR algorithm are also included in the Figure \ref{fig:CASSI_real_color}(Bottom).
-It can be seen that the spectral signature provided by the proposed method is closer to the obtained with the spectrometer compared with the GPSR method, in fact, the SAM of the normalized signatures obtained from the GPSR algorithm is 0.120 and the SAM associated to the proposed method is 0.057.
+Additionally, two spatial points were chosen to evaluate the spectral behavior illustrated in Figure \ref{fig:CASSI_real_color} (Bottom).
+It can be seen that the spectral signature provided by the proposed method is closer to the obtained with the spectrometer compared with the other methods, in fact, the SAM of the normalized signatures obtained from the GPSR algorithm is 0.120 and the SAM associated to the proposed method is 0.057.
 These results validate the effectiveness of the proposed method on real data for two variations of CASSI systems.